 This page describes the Letter of Determination Review process--from timing, to participants and what is needed.

 A Letter of Determination Review (LODR) is an option available to a property owner to appeal a lender's flood zone determination.
-The request can be made to FEMA, at a current cost of $80, jointly by a lender and borrower within 45 days of the notice being send by the lender to the borrower stating the building is located within the Special Flood Hazard Area (SFHA).
+The request can be made to FEMA, at a current cost of $80, jointly by a lender and borrower within 45 days of the notice being sent by the lender to the borrower stating the building is located within the Special Flood Hazard Area (SFHA).
 The LODR review process enables FEMA to verify whether the building’s location was correctly identified on the applicable Flood Insurance Rate Map (FIRM).

 A successful LODR releases the lender from the statutory obligation to require the purchase of flood insurance and identifies the building as being in a low-tomoderate flood risk area.
 However, lenders retain the prerogative to require flood insurance as a regulatory safety and soundness measure even without the federal requirement.

 Borrowers who have reason to dispute the flood hazard determination presented by a lender may request, jointly with the lender, that FEMA review that determination.
 FEMA will make its determination within 45 days of receipt of all necessary data.
 If the request for review is related to a loan and the loan closing occurs before the end of the 45-day response time, the purchase of flood insurance is required.
 If it is determined through the review process that the structure is not located in a SFHA, and if the lender waives the flood insurance purchase requirement, a premium refund for the current policy term may be obtained if no claim on the policy has been made.

 The Flood Hazard Determination Review process does not consider the elevation of the structure above the flood level.
 It considers only the location of the structure relative to the SFHA shown on the effective FIRM.